 As one advantage that Beaxy promotes, they mean that the KYC-procedure on their platform is much easier to follow and comply with than the KYC-procedures at other major American crypto exchanges.
 The information in the below picture comes from 18 September 2019:

 The liquidity at this exchange is unfortunately quite low.
 This is however no surprise as the exchange has only been up and running for a few months.
-At the date of writing this review (18 September 2019), the 24 hour trading volume at Beaxy was only USD 62,963.
+At the date of first writing this review (18 September 2019), the 24 hour trading volume at Beaxy was only USD 62,963.
 This placed it on place no. 208 on the list of exchanges in the world sorted after reported 24 hour trading volume on coinmarketcap.com.
 On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume had dropped to USD 30,257 (giving it place no. 226).
 We hope for Beaxy’s sake that this trading volume figure is flawed and due to problems with Coinmarketcap’s APIs or something like that.